Generally covariant quantum mechanics: Quantum mechanics-like applications

 (the $\sin(\theta)$ cancels in expectation values for purely radial calculations, so we ignore this.)
-Then $\rh={\lambda^2\over 2\mu}\square$ where $\square$ acts on radial functions as $(1-{r_s\over r}){\del^2\over\del r^2} + {1\over r}(2-{r_s\over r}){\del\over\del r}$.
+Then $\rh={\lambda^2\over 2 m }\square$ where $\square$ acts on radial functions as $(1-{r_s\over r}){\del^2\over\del r^2} + {1\over r}(2-{r_s\over r}){\del\over\del r}$.
 Then

 where prime denotes $\del/\del r$ and where the term from differentiating $r(r-r_s)$ in the integration by parts cancels with the second term of $\square$.
-If we choose Neumann conditions as stated then we do not pick up anything from the boundary.
-Doing the same for $\<\square\phi|\psi\>$ proceeds in the same way and gives the same answer for the non-boundary term.
-So $\rh$ is self-adjoint on differentiable radial functions with these boundary conditions. \endproof
+If we choose Neumann conditions as stated then we do not pick up anything from the endpoints.
+Doing the same for $\<\square\phi|\psi\>$ proceeds in the same way and gives the same answer for the second term. \endproof

 Next, in both space and spacetime cases without external potential, the images in the Schr\"odinger representation of (\ref{kerrho1})-(\ref{kerrho2}) are set to zero and hence we automatically have an Ehrenfest theorem,